Qovery/documentation/website/guides/tutorial/how-to-build-a-cloud-version-of-your-open-source-software-part-2.md

 ## Hosting AppWrite Cloud

-Besides hosting all the managed AppWrite projects of AppWrite Cloud users, Qovery can also host the whole AppWrite Cloud backend itself.
+Besides, hosting all the managed AppWrite projects of AppWrite Cloud users, Qovery can also host the whole AppWrite Cloud backend itself.
 Indeed, in this case study, we'll go through all the steps required to deploy AppWrite Cloud on Qovery.

 ## Deploying AppWrite Cloud on Qovery